Jailhouse Medicine - A Private Contractor Flourishes Despite Controversy Over Prisoner Deaths

 California is one of only three states where the governor has final say on decisions by state parole boards (Maryland and Oklahoma are the other two), and Brown has approved parole for 82% of the 1,590 lifers whose cases were presented to him by the California Board of Parole Hearings (Board).
 During the first 2½ years he was in office, more lifers were released from prison than during the previous three gubernatorial administrations combined.

 Governor Brown has reversed the Board’s recommendations less than 20% of the time compared to his predecessor, Arnold Schwarzenegger, whose reversal rate hovered at 70%.
 Former Governor Gray Davis reversed most of the Board’s decisions, granting parole to less than one in 10 lifers whose files crossed his desk.
 The consequence of such a tough-on-parole stance was a dramatic increase in the number of life-sentenced prisoners.
-As ...
+As of ...

 After four prisoners committed suicide in the Salinas branch of the Monterey County, California jail system within a five-year period, a class-action lawsuit was filed in 2013 against both the jail and California Forensic Medical Group, alleging substandard intake procedures, medical care and mental health treatment.